The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Now that I’ve confirmed that Hiera seems to be working.
 I will take a look at the paser function.

-#8 Updated by Kelsey Hightower about 2 years ago
+#8 Updated by Kelsey Hightower over 2 years ago

 So I’ve taken a look at the Puppet parser function and it seems to allow boolean values.
 I’m testing this on the master branch of hiera-puppet.
 To help me reproduce this issue can you provide the version of puppet-hiera, an example manifests, and an example of the YAML data you’re using?

-#9 Updated by Lars Francke about 2 years ago
+#9 Updated by Lars Francke over 2 years ago